ballerina-platform/ballerina-distribution/examples/kafka-service-ssl/kafka_service_ssl.md

-# Consumer service - SSL
+# Kafka service - SSL

 This shows how the SSL encryption is done in the `kafka:Listener`.
 For this to work properly, an active Kafka broker should be present, and it should be configured to use SSL.